Scramblelock/robofriends-redux-pwa/README.md

 # robofriends
-Tutorial for udemy course - React + Redux
+Tutorial for udemy course - React + Redux + PWA optimization

 To run the project: